jalawala/karpenter-aws-demo/queue-length/README.md

 This demo will use the length of an AWS SQS Queue to autoscale a Deployment and Node Group.

 We will deploy pods that handle 1 message every 30 seconds.
-The autoscalers are configured to create 4 nodes per pod.
+The autoscalers are configured to create 4 pods per node.

 ## Environment